iamr2003/lc2k_compiler/README.md

 ## Cimple Language
 Currently, this compiler works on theC-like Cimple language grammar, defined in ``src/cimple.lalrpop``.

-This very simple language only supports on the following operations:
+This very simple language only supports the following operations:
 - Addition expressions
 <!-- - Variable assignment -->
 <!-- - Conditional(if/else) statements -->